AntoineOrsoni/pyats-devnet-se-hour/README.md

 # Pre-requisites
 ## Testbed

-We're using the always-on CSR1000v on DevNet sandbox in the `testbed.yaml` file.
+We're using the always-on DevNet sandboxes in the `testbed.yaml` file.
 More information about DevNet sandboxes here:

 > http://devnetsandbox.cisco.com/RM/Topology

+We will be using XE and XR sandboxes for the exercices attached.
+Feel free to use others.

 ## Dependances